 A small tattoo will convey just as much symbolic and spiritual meaning, so in case you cannot have any visible tattoos due to your career ask your artist to come up with an understated design.
-Make sure the skin area does not have folds, as it might distort and cover some of the picture.
+Make sure the skin area does not have folds, as it might distort and cover some of the pictures.

 Think black and gray, fine line, color realism, watercolor, Celtic and what not.
-The good thing about a Mandala tat is that it is so universal you can make it in any style you want.
+The good thing about a Mandala tattoo is that it is so universal you can make it in any style you want.
 Work it into an existing tattoo or make it a part of the new design.
 If you have a thin body frame put a small fine line Mandala on your inner arm or your wrist, put a small one on your ankle, etc. It will depict your feminine beauty, softness and spirituality.

 Men love to make 90s styled bold line Celtic Mandala sleeve tattoos, back, and chest and shoulder pieces.
 Modern trash polka Mandalas look very stylish and bold.
 Any design will look beautiful if you have a good devoted artist and are willing to work together to create something unique.